shyambhagwat12/optimization-algorithms/auto_differentiation/newton/README.md

 **Key features:**
 1. Quadratic convergence of certain optimization problems using hessian
 2. Peforms affine transformation at each step fixing the ill conditioning scenario in GD
-2. Runs in two phase - damped (using stepsize), undamped (quadratic - auto tuning)
+3. Runs in two phase - damped (using stepsize), undamped (quadratic - auto tuning)
+4. Affine Invariant
+5. Self concordant using Barrier methods.